 Faulty mechanical manipulation, which includes detangling and styling methods and products is the topmost cause of unnecessary hair loss when it comes to natural hair.
-In the case of detangling, the method used to handle your hair is far more important than any products utilized.
+The method used to detangle your hair is far more important than any products utilized.
 The same reason why natural hair is super fabulous is also the same reason detangling is usually a pain; our hair strands like to cling on to each other.
 Since detangling is a default part of natural hair care, here are a few tips to get you through the process efficiently, effectively and with minimal hair loss:

 1. ASSESS THE STATE OF YOUR HAIR: